 - Body Double: Pellargo employs one as protection against his enemies.
 He does manage to fool Jim, but is forced to reveal the deception in order to have his picture taken - and is promptly killed.

 - Death Faked for You: Lavendor has managed to create a very tidy little business for himself carrying out this trope.
+His last customer Antille returns the favour - only he ignores the "faked" part, due to Jim telling him about Lavendor's blackmail sideline.

 - Imposter Forgot One Detail: Despite getting every other detail right, Lavendor somehow missed the fact that the body he was substituting for Antille's didn't have all of its toes.
 Or maybe he thought no one would check.
 Oops.